SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 And that was all Funkin' View has to offer!

-...and the fact that peote-view is literally an opengl wrapper that intructs most of its rendering optimization tricks for you.
+...and the fact that peote-view is literally an opengl wrapper that hasd most of its rendering optimization tricks built-in for you.

 PS.
 Windows Developers are geniuses like what logic made them think "oh, we should do this "memory-mapping" idea for performance-critical applications".